 - Is catching lots of fish important to me?

 “Filling the boat” is often seen as the sign of a great trip, but this isn’t typically the case.
 Besides, if you do catch tons of fish, what will you do with them?
-Having to throw out your catch can sour a great experience, and most first-time anglers are happy to bring home a fish or two to cook up and show off to their friends.
+Having to throw out your catch can sour a great experience, and most anglers who are charter fishing for the first time are happy to bring home a fish or two to cook up and show off to their friends.

 - How much time do I actually want to spend on the water?